Tampa Flats Fishing

 • Does the boat have a bathroom on it?

-• Do I need a fishing license to fish on a charter boat?
+• Do I need a fishing license?

 • What should I bring with me on the boat?